 Applications may be submitted throughout the year, but to be eligible for the 2019 Regional Prize, Submit your application by Thursday, June 13, 2019.

 There is NO renewal fee associated with the Excellence Program but renewal is required annually.
 This process is quick and easy and the update form will keep your file current and/or update the total number of points.
-Any additional points will help you improve your standing to be considered for the annual Manager or Maintenance Person of the Year designation.
+Any additional points will help you improve your standing to be considered for the annual Manager, Service Coordinator, or Maintenance Person of the Year designation.

 Be sure to check off everything that applies to you and your property for the last 12 months.
 Have you earned a new credential?
 Did you add a new procedure on your property?
 Did you volunteer at your 2016 State Meeting?
 Has your REAC score or MOR score gone up?
 These and many more items should be considered and indicated on the renewal form as points accumulate each year.